 - Contingent Bequest–the bequest occurs only if the named beneficiary(ies) do not survive you Most people make their bequests unrestricted to allow the Conservancy to use the funds where they are needed most when received.
 If you wish to designate your bequest for a specific purpose, please discuss this with Conservancy staff prior to making the designation to ensure that your bequest fits with our mission.

-For more information including sample wording for your will, please contact David Drake at 410/465-8877 or via email.
+For more information including sample wording for your will, please contact Allison Anderson at 410/465-8877 or via email.